 ||Next reporting period|

-The first report on how we are doing was completed in November 2013 and was presented to City Council in January 2014.
+The first monitoring report was completed in November 2013 and was presented to City Council in January 2014.

 City staff used 14 indicators to measure progress in the three-year reports.
 In the 2013 Monitoring Report, eight of those indicators moved in the right direction, three have not changed since they were last measured and three are moving farther away from their Municipal Development Plan and Calgary Transportation Plan goals.